Why we need your help

 What not to use, as they block access for swifts

-- UPVC Box Soffits (unless holes have been drilled)
+- UPVC Box Soffits (unless 28x65mm holes have been drilled 1 metre apart)

 - Dry verge (end caps) on gable ends and apex roofs